Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Another weird creature.
 Wonderful.”

+She dunked the board and shook it underwater.
 Swish.
 Swish.
 The bug clung to the wet wood despite Erin’s best attempts to shake it off.
+Then she noticed another detail.

 “…Why’s it got four legs?
 I thought bugs had six.”

-Annoyed, Erin finally pulled the cutting board out of the water.
+Annoyed at this resistance, Erin finally pulled the cutting board out of the water.
 The insect fanned its wings as she stared at it.
-It was really mostly like a beetle, except that its backside was glowing green.
-A cross between a freaky firefly and a beetle.
+It was really mostly like a firefly, except that its backside was glowing green.
 Better than a cockroach, but there was only one way to deal with bugs like that.

 The insect’s green abdomen burst into a splatter of green liquid as the rest of it flew off into the stream.
 Erin blinked as the green liquid covered the cutting board and splashed into the water.

-Her arm plunged into the water.
-It was an instinctive reaction but it made the pain vanish.
+She plunged her arm into the water.
+It was an instinctive reaction, but it made the pain vanish.
 Still, Erin frantically scrubbed at the spot until all of the burning pain had gone.
+She looked at the cutting board and stared as the green liquid ate into the wood until she dunked it into the water.
+Then she stared at her burnt skin, and the cutting board, eaten away by…

 “Acid flies.
 Okay, that’s completely wrong.”